Fast evaluation of Riemann theta functions in any dimension

 Given step~\eqref{step:fourier-sum}, the absolute precision~$N'$ to consider in step~\eqref{step:fourier-eval} indeed satisfies~\eqref{eq:Nprime}.
 This estimate takes precision losses in arithmetic operations into account, as well as multiplications by exponential factors to compute~$\theta_{a,b}(z+h_n,\tau)$ from~$\thetatilde_{a,b}(z+h_n,\tau)$.

 By \cref{thm:main-intro}, step~\eqref{step:fourier-eval} uses at most $(B+1)^g \cdot 2^{O(g\log^2 g)} \Mul(N')\log(N')$ binary operations, and dominates the rest of the algorithm. \end{proof}

-In our implementation, the sums on the left hand side of~\eqref{eq:fourier} are computed efficiently thanks to existing functionality to perform discrete Fourier transforms in FLINT, and computes the required precision~$N'$ on the fly based on the computed values of~$\rho$ and~$\gamma$.
+In our implementation, the sums on the left hand side of~\eqref{eq:fourier} are computed efficiently thanks to existing functionality to perform discrete Fourier transforms in FLINT.
+The required precision~$N'$ is computed on the fly based on the computed values of~$\rho$ and~$\gamma$.

 \begin{rem} \Cref{algo:deriv} uses in an essential way that~$\theta_{a,b}$ is holomorphic, and therefore admits a Taylor expansion as in~\eqref{eq:taylor}.
 We see no obvious way of evaluating the partial derivatives of a given real-analytic function in $g$ variables, say, up to some order~$B$ in quasi-linear time in~$B^g$ using finite differences. \end{rem}